Afey/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

     Topics are Cohorted>`.

   * Content-specific discussion topics are divided by cohort by default.
-You do not need to take any action if you want all content-specific discussions to be divided by cohort.
-You only need to change settings if you want to make some :ref:`content-specific discussion topics unified<Specify Whether ContentSpecific Discussion Topics are Cohorted>`.
+You do not need to take any action if you want :ref:`all content-specific discussions<Specify that All ContentSpecific Discussion Topics are Cohorted>` to be divided by cohort.
+You only need to change settings if you want most of the content-specific discussion topics in your course to be unified, and make :ref:`only a few discussion topics divided by cohort<Specify Some ContentSpecific Discussion Topics as Cohorted>`.

 You complete these procedures in Studio and on the Instructor Dashboard.
 For an optimal student experience, you should make sure that configuration of the